neerajsubramanian/EV_charger_placement_PoC/README.md

-# Utilities.py
+#   Final Small Scale Program

-- Program that works with reading and writing the text files in the project
+- uses functions from visualization.py & utilities.py to
-- Has functions that can be called to calculate the distance matrices
+work with objectives and constraints of the project
-- Has a fucntion to draw the distance Graph using networkx (based on the minimum distance constraint for the project)
+- uses D-Wave's LeapHybridSolver as solver for the program

 Notes: